Audiveris/omr-dataset-tools/README.md

 ## Organization

-Ultimately, once data structuring and content is sufficiently validated, we think this reference should preferably be hosted by the International Music Score Library Project ([IMSLP][2]).
+Ultimately, once data structuring and content are sufficiently validated, we think this reference should preferably be hosted by the International Music Score Library Project ([IMSLP][2]).

 Meanwhile, the purpose of this `omr-dataset` Github repository is to gather the material used to build preliminary versions of the target reference.